ColmeSH/utils/docs/laravel.md

 ##Master and sections

-Create an app.blade.php file which will contain the basic html In master:
+Create an app.blade.php file which will contain the basic html, inn master:
     -   '<body>
             <div class="container">
                 @yield('content')